kyma-project/kyma/docs/eventing/05-01-event-publisher-proxy.md

 type: Configuration
 ---

-The Event Publisher Proxy receives legacy and Cloud Event publishing requests from the cluster workloads (microservices or Serverless functions) and redirects them to the Enterprise Messaging Service Cloud Event Gateway.
+The Event Publisher Proxy receives legacy and Cloud Event publishing requests from the cluster workloads (microservices or Serverless functions) and redirects them to the NATS server.
 It also fetches a list of subscriptions for a connected application.

 ## Environment variables